gc3-uzh-ch/beamer-theme-gc3/README.md

 The original [`uzhneu` theme][2] is Copyright 2010 Juergen Spitzmueller <spitzmueller@ds.uzh.ch>.

-Modifications are Copyright 2012 Riccardo Murri <riccardo.murri@uzh.ch>.
+Modifications are Copyright 2012 Grid Computing Competence Center, University of Zurich <info@gc3.lists.uzh.ch>

 The GC3 theme style files can be redistributed and/or modified under the terms of the GNU Public License, version 3 or --at your option-- any